storm-platform/storm-oauth/README.rst

 =============================================
-Authentication module for the Storm platform.
+Authentication module for the Storm platform
 =============================================